polarfire-soc/polarfire-soc-documentation/applications-and-demos/asymmetric-multiprocessing/remoteproc.md

 ## RemoteProc Boot Modes

 There are two possible ways to load and start the remote context firmware; an Early Boot mode or a Late Boot mode.
 The following sections explain each modes in more detail.

+Note: When building an AMP image using the [meta-mchp-polarfire-soc BSP](https://mi-v-ecosystem.github.io/redirects/repo-meta-polarfire-soc-yocto-bsp) see the Remoteproc [Yocto BSP Remoteproc Configuration](#yocto-bsp-remoteproc-configuration) section.

 <a name="early-boot-mode"></a>